edgonzalesjr/Detection-Lab/README.md

 - Attack Machine
   - Using Kali Linux, performed brute force attack using crowbar

-- Follow Company's Acceptable Use Policy on computers and network.
+- Follow Company's Acceptable Use Policy.
 - Disable services that are not needed, in this case the Remote Desktop feature.
 - Use long and complex password for Remote Desktop if it is required in the environment.
 - Implement Zero Trust architecture.
 Endpoints are verified each time when using any resources on the network.